 Hello!
 We are the Codd family!

-We consist of Pam (Mom), Brian (Dad), Orson (18), Sumner (15), Dashiell (forever 5 1/2), Puppy the puppy and Devo the pooch.
-Currently we reside in Iowa City, but also have a home in Los Angeles and travel back to California frequently to see loved ones.
-Brian and Pam met while working in the film industry.
-But in 2007 we took a sabbatical to raise the kids full time in Iowa (Pam got her BA in English from UI in ’92), although we travel back to Cali frequently to see family and friends.
+We reside in Iowa City, but also have a home in Los Angeles and travel back to California frequently to see loved ones.
+Brian and Pam met while working in the film/tv industry, but in 2007 took a break to raise the kids full time in Iowa (Pam got her BA in English from UI in ’92).

 Dashiell's Cancer Story:

-On March 2, 2012 Dashiell was diagnosed with a rare cancerous liver tumor called Hepatoblastoma at the age of 4yrs old.
+On March 2, 2012 Dashiell Maccabee Codd was diagnosed with a cancerous liver tumor called Hepatoblastoma at the age of 4yrs old.
 After multiple chemotherapies and surgery to remove the tumor at the University of Iowa Stead Family Children’s Hospital, he fell into a high-risk category for recurrence so we took him to specialists at Cincinnati Children's Hospital.
 Unfortunately, new tumors were found in his liver so he underwent a liver transplant there.
 After two months in isolation he was so happy to go home, he did a somersault on the living room floor!

-Despite every effort, he unfortunately succumbed on June, 17, 2013.
-To ensure his journey was not in vain, his post-mortem tumors were donated to scientific research through Cincinnati Children's Hospital, the Children’s Oncology Group and the International Childhood Liver Tumors Strategy Group.
+To ensure Dashiell's journey was not in vain, his post-mortem tumors were donated to scientific research through Cincinnati Children's Hospital, the Children’s Oncology Group and the International Childhood Liver Tumors Strategy Group.
 He is currently one of only several confirmed cases of TLCT/HEMNOS with data-banked bio-specimens.
-Using his live cell line, scientists have identified the genetic marker that triggers his kind of cancer, which has has helped them in targeted therapy studies around the world to find new treatments/protocols/cures for other childhood and adult cancers.
+Using his live cell line scientists have identified the genetic marker that triggers his kind of cancer.
+His samples are also being used in targeted therapy studies around the world to find new treatments/protocols/cures for other childhood and adult cancers.

 Our University of Iowa Dance Marathon Story:

 It began with a ring on our doorbell in January 2012 when two college students came to our house soliciting donations for the University of Iowa Dance Marathon organization.
 After hearing what this incredible group does, we gave $50.
 Only several weeks later Dashiell was diagnosed with pediatric liver cancer and we were immediately engulfed into the world of childhood cancer.
-During a briefing on the protocols of his care we asked the nurse practitioner where we could buy a hospital-grade thermometer and she replied, “Dance Marathon provides that for you!”
+During a briefing on the protocols of his care, we asked the nurse practitioner where we could buy a hospital-grade thermometer and she replied, “Dance Marathon provides that for you, for free!”
 We had it within the hour.
-It was amazing to see our donation had an immediate, tangible turn around.
+It was amazing to see our donation had an instant, tangible turn around.
+Since then, DM has been diligently by our side full of kindness, joy and empathy.

-Since then, UIDM has been diligently by our side.
-Throughout Dashiell’s journey they provided in-patient and outside activities for our entire family, sent notes of encouragement, and covered our prescription co-pays and gave us a variety of gift cards.
-And, after our sweet little boy left us, because of the money they raised, we were able to get thumbprint keepsake necklaces and four heart-shaped bronze urns for each family member.
+They provided in-patient and outside activities for our entire family, sent letters of encouragement, covered our prescription co-pays and gave us a variety of gift cards.
+And, after our sweet boy left us, because of the money they raised, we were able to get thumbprint keepsake necklaces and four heart-shaped bronze urns for each family member.

 Pam, Brian, Orson, Sumner and *Dashiell*